MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isplaybackrateenabled.md

 Whether the session currently supports changing the playback rate.

 ## -property-value
-true if playback rate is supported; otherwise, false.
+True if playback rate is supported; otherwise, false.

 ## -remarks